Skylar-Harwell/BudgetTracker/README.md

 ---

 ## Installation
-The following dependencies are necssary and require installation to run the app: npm intall.
+The following dependencies are necssary and require installation to run the app: npm install.

 ## Usage
 In order to use the application, please run it in the Can be run from the command line using 'npm start' or throught the live link .